zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_ml/2mleval.md

 VHT_Corstone_SSE-300_Ethos-U55 --list-params > parameters.txt
 ```
 ### Set parameters
-Parameters can be set with the `-C` command option.
+Individual parameters can be set with the `-C` command option.
 For example, to put the Ethos-U component into fast execution mode:
 ```console
 VHT_Corstone_SSE-300_Ethos-U55 -a ethos-u-kws.axf -C ethosu.extra_args="--fast"
 ```